-"Credit hour" means law school work for which one hour of credit toward graduation is assigned and includes work that is graded on a Satisfactory/Fail (S/F) basis.
-Satisfactory (S) credit hours count toward the thirty credit hours required for graduation, but credit hours of F do not.
+"Credit hour" means law school-work for which one hour of credit toward graduation is assigned and includes work that is graded on a Satisfactory/Fail (S/F) basis (if the grade of S is earned).

 Doctor of Juridical Science (S.J.D.)
 Degree Requirements